Abdullah Avcı: Beşiktaş

-In June 2019, Abdullah Avcı signed a three-year contract with Beşiktaş, one of the biggest football clubs in Turkey.
+On 3 July 2019, Avcı signed a three-year contract with Beşiktaş, one of the biggest football clubs in Turkey.
 He began his tenure with the team, but his performance and tactics were heavily criticized by the fans who were not satisfied with the team's results and playing style.
-Despite winning 11 matches at the start of the season, Beşiktaş's performance declined significantly, which led to Avcı's sacking on January 25, 2020, after only seven months as the coach.
+Despite winning 11 matches at the start of the season, Beşiktaş's performance declined significantly, which led to Avcı's sacking on 25 January 2020, after only seven months as the coach.
 It is worth noting that the team's disappointing results and the lack of support from the fans played a significant role in Avcı's departure from the club.

-Trabzonspor
+Trabzonspor (First term)

-Abdullah Avcı signed a 2.5-year contract with Trabzonspor on November 10, 2020.
+On 10 November 2020 Avcı signed a 2.5-year contract with Trabzonspor.
 Trabzonspor is a football team based in the city of Trabzon, Turkey.
-They had not won the Super League championship for 36 years until Avcı's tenure.
-Avcı led Trabzonspor to win the 2020 Turkish Super Cup on January 27, 2021, and later on April 30, 2022, they won the Super League championship three weeks before the end of the 2021-2022 season by drawing 2-2 with Antalyaspor.
+They had not won the Süper Lig championship for 36 years until Avcı's tenure.
+Avcı led Trabzonspor to win the 2020 Turkish Super Cup on 27 January 2021, and later on 30 April 022, they won the Süper Lig championship three weeks before the end of the 2021–22 season by drawing 2–2 with Antalyaspor.
 During his time with Trabzonspor, they had a successful home record, as they went unbeaten for 36 home games.
-However, on March 4, 2023, Trabzonspor lost their first home game under Avcı's management to Umraniyespor.
+However, on 4 March 2023, Trabzonspor lost their first home game under Avcı's management to Ümraniyespor.

-On March 7, 2023, Avcı resigned from his position as Trabzonspor coach for personal reasons, leaving behind a successful legacy.
+On 7 March 2023, Avcı resigned from his position as Trabzonspor coach for personal reasons, leaving behind a successful legacy.